Philosophy of Mind (6 ECTS)

 - What is the nature of emotions?
 Are they defined by their content (i.e. that which they are about) or by the feelings that characterise them?

 - Is artificial intelligence possible?
-This is a highly contentious modern debate, and the answer to this question depends in large part on the answers we give to other questions addressed during the course.
+This is a highly contentious modern debate, and the answer to this question depends in large part on the answers we give to other questions addressed during the module.
 We will try to gain a clear understanding of which conceptual issues are important to AI projects.

 - This module is designed as an undergraduate Level 6 course.
 See Imperial Horizons level descriptors [pdf]